The David Rockefeller Fund Inc

 Application Success Factors

-According to the foundation's stated philosophy, successful partnerships are characterized by:
+According to the foundation's stated philosophy, successful partnerships are characterised by:

 - Treating the foundation as "equal partners" rather than simply funders